 The Agenda for Freedom initiative launched in 2008 aimed to encourage governments from across the world to grant airlines the commercial freedom to operate like any other global business.
 The ultimate objective was to support the airline business and lead to better financial performance of the aviation industry.
-11 states signed the initiative, which was also endorsed by the EU:

 - United Arab Emirates